maxwu/selenide-genre-clawer/README.md

   - [X] Resolved Exception handling in Page Object with Selenide.

   - [X] Improve the success rate (now it is 83% after introduced multiple keywords to query with google)

+-[X] From v1.2, introduced JSoup and HtmlUnit as convenient search strategies.

+  - [ ] JSoup HttpClient, due to the lack of JavaScript engine, this strategy will move to search on Wikipedia instead.
+  - [X] HtmlUnit query strategy.
+  - [ ] Refactor the query to strategy factory.

 The genre list for top 100 billboard songs is accessible on [Github Link](https://github.com/maxwu/selenide-genre-clawer/blob/master/BB_top100_genres.yaml)